Howtoo Logo

 HowToo sells all the parts you need for this repair:

-• Rear door lock actuator/latch assembly (correct side) - Qty: 1
+• Rear door lock actuator/latch assembly - Qty: 1

-• Park on level ground and keep the rear window fully up.
+• Park your Highlander on level ground and turn the ignition off.

-• Apply painter’s tape around the inner door handle/trim area to reduce scratches.
+• Use painter’s tape on the door paint near the latch edge to prevent scratches.

 🔨 Step-by-Step Instructions